All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Non-Action Guy: Besides Colors Trap, Miss Goldenweek is useless in combat.

-- Older Than They Look: She's actually 16 years old, 18 after the timeskip, but can pass off for a child half that age.
+- Older Than They Look: She's actually 16 years old, 18 after the timeskip, the same age of Vivi, but can pass off for a child half her age.

 - Paper-Thin Disguise: While not too blatant, Hina manages to see through her disguise.